-- 4.1 The initial Screening report (08/08/2016) found that the Neighbourhood Area is in the hydrological catchment of the River Wye (including the River Lugg) SAC.
-Therefore a full screening assessment is required. - 4.2 For full details of the River Lugg and River Wye SAC attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Dilwyn Initial Screening Report.
-The Initial Screening Report, (08/08/2016), can be found in Appendix 3 of this HRA report.
-This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Dilwyn Neighbourhood Plan may affect site integrity. - 4.3 The initial options for the NDP were assessed to determine their environmental impact that could affect the River Wye SAC.
-Of the 5 options put forward the no NDP option was not considered viable for the Parish.
-The remaining options didn't directly prose growth through site allocations, however any additional infill would all be within the proportional growth targets of the Core strategy and are therefore unlikely to have a significant impact on the SAC. - 4.4 As Dilwyn progresses from options onto their NDP policies, the Plan will need to identify ways in which the least effect on the River Wye SAC could be achieved, alongside taking forward the preferred option from the consultation from the community.
-A list of the options assessed can be found in Appendix 1, and the Assessment matrix for the options can be found Appendix 2.
+- 4.6 The addition of the Nutrient Management Plan for the River Wye SAC will support this policy.
+Dilwyn Neighbourhood area is served by a public sewage network and wastewater treatment works (WwTw).
+DCWW have commented that that there is no capacity and improvement works are required. - 4.7 For full details of the River Lugg and River Wye SAC attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Brampton Abbotts and Foy Initial Screening Report.
+The Initial Screening Report, (08/08/2016) can be found in Appendix 3 of this HRA report. - 4.8 This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Dilwyn Neighbourhood Plan may affect site integrity. - 4.9 The initial screening assessment indicated that a full screening assessment is required to assessment the likelihood of significant effects on the River Wye (including the River Lugg) SAC of the policies within the Dilwyn NDP.